Marmar2401/Marmar2401/README.md

 - 👀 I’m interested in learning more coding in different programming languages to start my career in computer science

-- 🌱 I’m currently learning HTML & HTML5
+- 🌱 I’m currently learning HTML5, CSS & JavaScript

 - 💞️ I’m looking to collaborate on anything to gain experience